 Notwithstanding the TCorp recommendations, as a first step, Council is not intending to immediately pursue a SRV.
 Rather, focus will be provided on achieving further efficiencies in its operations and modernising the way that it does business.
 This process is being referred to as an Improvement Plan.
-However while all potential efficiencies are being pursued Council has recognized that they maybe a need for additional revenue to be raised.
-This revenue would be used to maintain services at the standard indicated through the community consultation process and for infrastructure to be maintained at an adequate and sustainable level.
-The LTFP has therefore factored in a n SRV of 3.5% in years 3, 4 and 5, if required.

-TCorp have also recommended that councils like LPSC with a Negative Outlook need to investigate options to improve sustainability including:
+However while all potential efficiencies are being pursued Council has recognized that they maybe a need for additional revenue to be raised through an SRV to maintain services at the standard indicated through the community consultation process and for infrastructure to be maintained at an adequate and sustainable level.
+The LTFP has therefore factored in a n SRV of 3.5% in years 3, 4 and 5 TCorp have also recommended that councils like LPSC with a Negative Outlook need to investigate options to improve sustainability including: